- 1 What Tennis Level Are You?

 Now that you are aware of your level of tennis playing, we would like to assist you with the process of choosing a tennis racquet.
 Below you will read about some of the most important characteristics to consider when buying a tennis racquet:

-- The grip – the grips is actually the thickness of the handle of the racquet.
+The grip is actually the thickness of the handle of the racquet.
 There are four sizes:

 Types of Tennis Racquets

-Now that you know what level of player you are and that you are familiar with the main features to consider when choosing a tennis racquet, we would like to present to you the types of racquets available at the market.
+Now that you know what level of player you are and that you are familiar with the main features to consider when choosing a tennis racquet, we would like to present to you the types of tennis rackets available on the market.
 There is a great variety of rackets, and they vary in size, weight, racquet brand, and other characteristic features.
 Below we have chosen to introduce three main categories to you:

 Racquets intended to increase your power and improve your game – these are the so-called power-oriented racquets.
 Usually, they feature very large heads, which can reach 135 square inches.
 They tend to be very light, around 9 ounces.
 These racquets are typically quite long, reaching a maximum of 29 inches.